 According to Connecticut state law, protective orders are issued in family violence situations in which either spouse has been arrested for domestic abuse.
 On the other hand, a restraining order is a civil matter and can be issued without the accused being arrested.
 However, both are equally very serious.

-To learn more about Connecticut protective orders and restraining orders and how to protect your own rights, contact us by calling 203-371-1000 to schedule a free initial consultation with our experienced criminal defense lawyers.
+To learn more about protective orders and restraining orders and how to protect your own rights, contact us online or by calling 203-371-1000 to schedule a free initial consultation with our experienced criminal defense lawyers.